EugeneCorn/wordpress.nginx.mysql.docker-compose/README.txt

-This script creates docker containers, users and folders fro them and the starts docker-compose.
+This script creates docker containers, users and folders for them and starts docker-compose nginx+mysql+wordpress containers on port 8080.

+Port 8080 must be opened.

-Files nginx.conf and docker-compose.yml must be in the same directory as script file.
+Files nginx.conf and docker-compose.yml must be in the same directory as a script file.